Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: PI-rectifiability, asymptotic connectivity and differentiability

 The image of the curve fragment $\gamma$ may not be contained in $K$.
 Thus, to reach our desired conclusion we will define another curve fragment $\ngam$ in $\nK$ by replacing the portions in $A/K$ with curves in $\nK$.
 This is done in two steps.
 First we discretize the portions of the fragment in $A \setminus K$ and obtain a ``discrete path fragment'' through gap points $g$.
 Intuitively, the sub-segments of the curve fragment associated to gap points $g$ will be related to the corresponding bridge point $b \in V$.
 In the construction, we can guarantee that $b \not\in \mathbf{B}$, and thus we will be able to connect sufficiently many consecutive bridge points to each other and go from a discrete path to a continuous curve fragment.
 This latter part of the argument is called extension.
-Finally, the curve fragment we construct won't satisfy the desired Lipschitz-bound so we will need to dilate the domain by a certain factor and thus complete the proof. \\

 \begin{enumerate}